CREATE TABLE¶

 The DEFAULT

-value constraint specifies a value to use if a value isn’t defined in an INSERT or COPY FROM statement.
+value constraint specifies a default value to use if none is provided in an INSERT or COPY FROM statement.
+This value can be a literal or NULL

 column_def :: = { column_name type_name [ default ] [ column_constraint ] }